serilog-contrib/serilog-sinks-applicationinsights/README.md

 ## Including Operation Id

-Application Insight's operation id is pushed out if you set `operationId` LogEvent property.
-If it's present, AI's operation id will be overridden by the value from this property.
+Application Insight's operation id is set from the following sources in order of precedence:

+1. `operationId` LogEvent property
+2. `TraceId` LogEvent property
+3. `Activity.TraceId` (captured at log time)

 This can be set like so: